 Saying No Mistake #4 – Trying to get approval

-They also want the parties involved to approve of their “No,” agree with their “No,” and not be mad at them for saying “No.”
+You also want the parties involved to approve of your “No,” agree with your “No,” and not be mad at you for saying “No.”

 Saying No means that some people might be disappointed in you.
 That’s their “stuff.”
 Accept that.
 Give them the gift of allowing their disappointment.
 Give yourself the gift of having preferences.